nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-02-08-improvements-in-visual-studio-alm-from-the-alm-summit/index.md

 resourceType: blog
 slug: improvements-in-visual-studio-alm-from-the-alm-summit
 aliases:
   - /blog/improvements-in-visual-studio-alm-from-the-alm-summit
 tags:
   - define
   - dvcs
   - git
   - infrastructure
   - kanban
   - modern-alm
   - operate
   - practices
   - test-hub
   - tfs2012-2
   - tools
   - wit-tagging
 categories:
   - events-and-presentations
   - tools-and-techniques
-coverImage: nakedalm-experts-visual-studio-alm-6-6.png
+preview: nakedalm-experts-visual-studio-alm-6-6.png
 ---

 There were many new improvements in Visual Studio ALM that were announced at this years ALM Summit event that I can only pick a few to highlight as my favourites.
 [Brian Harry did the keynote](http://channel9.msdn.com/Events/ALM-Summit/ALM-Summit-3/Building-an-Engineering-Organization-for-Continuous-Delivery) on the second day and almost immediately announced Visual Studio 2012.2 CTP 2  and a bunch of new features some of which were made available in TF Service ([http://tfs.visualstudio.com](http://tfs.visualstudio.com)) immediately.